Find Answers to Your Lawn Care Questions

 How do I control weeds in my lawn?

 A healthy, thick lawn is the best defense against weeds.
 Apply pre-emergent herbicide in early spring to prevent annual weeds like crabgrass from germinating.
 For existing weeds, use targeted treatments or pull them by hand.
+Use our Herbicide Timing Calculator for optimal application dates.

-How can I recognize and deal with lawn diseases?
+How can I recognize lawn diseases?

 Perform a tug test: dormant grass resists pulling because roots are alive, while dead grass pulls out easily.
-Check for uniformity - if the whole lawn turned brown uniformly after stress, it's likely dormancy.
-Water consistently for 10-14 days - if nothing greens up, the grass may be dead.
+Check for uniformity—if the whole lawn turned brown uniformly after stress, it's likely dormancy.
+Water consistently for 10-14 days—if nothing greens up, the grass may be dead.

 Remove existing moss by raking or using moss-control products.
 Address underlying causes: improve drainage by aerating, adjust soil pH with lime if too acidic, increase sunlight by pruning trees, and reseed with shade-tolerant grass.
 Moss indicates conditions that favor it over grass, so changing those conditions prevents its return.